TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/gnu-make/how-to-implement-the-solution.md

 2. The replace string
 3. The string to modify

-How this is being used is to remove all instances of the divisor from the dividend.
+This is being used is to remove all instances of the divisor from the dividend.
 If the result is non-empty, then the dividend is not divisible by the divisor.
 Otherwise, it is divisible.